RameshGKR/WCET-analysis-for-model-predictive-controllers/README.md

 ![Logger mechanism](./fig/logger_mechanism.svg)

-Although the FPGA board has a large buffer capable of storing 16 384 logs and the UART is operating at 9.6 Mb/s, it is possible that the FPGA board is not able to keep up with the Raspberry Pi.
+Although the FPGA board has a large buffer capable of storing 16 384 logs and the UART is operating at 12 Mbaud, it is possible that the FPGA board is not able to keep up with the Raspberry Pi.
 To solve this issue, the acknowledge signal is held low until logs can be stored again.
 The Raspberry Pi will wait for the acknowledge signal and thus halt execution as well.
 As long as the enable signal is high, the counter will not increment.
 An additional measure to prevent incorrect timestamps is the ID parity bit.
 The odd parity line is set by the Raspberry Pi and used to check the validity of the ID bus.
 If not valid, the FPGA board waits for the ID bus to settle to a correct value and acknowledges when it has become valid.

 The code for the timestamp logger is located in the `fpga` folder.
 To compile and program the Arty-A7 connect it to the PC and run the following commands in the `fpga` folder.
 ```shell